The Murphy Initiative for Justice and Peace came out of a search for the nonviolent Jesus in modern times.

 The Murphy Initiative believes in the dignity of every human person regardless of race, ethnicity, or sexual orientation.
 We strive to work with and for all persons of faith and for those for whom faith is not a concern.
 We believe that all cultures are to be celebrated!

-- Join our mailing list and receive an e-newsletter every week that spotlights one of the founding communities and offers perspectives on nonviolent social change.
+- Join our mailing list and receive our bi-weekly e-newsletter that spotlights one of the founding communities and offers perspectives on nonviolent social change.

 - Invite us to your forums.
 We are happy to speak about the issues as well as nonviolence as the most important tool for social change.